ilyachur/cmake4vim/README.md

 #### Execute

  - **`:CMakeRun`** Run the current the binary of currently selected target.
-Allows to automatically change the [Vimspector](https://github.com/puremourning/vimspector) config file. **Attention!
-The support of Vimspector config is an experimental feature.**
+Allows to automatically change the [Vimspector](https://github.com/puremourning/vimspector) config file.
  - **`:CMakeRun!`** Run the current the binary of currently selected target.
-Command allows to reset previous arguments if plugin reads arguments from [Vimspector](https://github.com/puremourning/vimspector) config. **Attention!
-The support of Vimspector config is an experimental feature.**
+Command allows to reset previous arguments if plugin reads arguments from [Vimspector](https://github.com/puremourning/vimspector) config.
  - **`:CTest`** run `ctest`.
 The command allows to specify CTest arguments and default arguments can be set in `g:cmake_ctest_args`
  - **`:CTest!`** same as `:CTest` but ignores `g:cmake_ctest_args`.